ltw-webdev-5/curriculum/portfolio-metadata.md

   - title: "Add the basic HTML"
     before: |
-      Before we start adding the microdata, let’s add the basic HTML markup for a portfolio piece. **Copy the text from `content.txt` to save some time.**
+      Before we start adding the metadata, let’s add the basic HTML markup for a portfolio piece. **Copy the text from `content.txt` to save some time.**

       *For this we’re concentrating on a `WebSite`—if it was a [visual artwork](https://schema.org/VisualArtwork) or a [photograph](https://schema.org/Photograph) there would be other specific properties.*